A Simple Approach to Jointly Rank Passages and Select Relevant Sentences in the OBQA Context: Experiment

 \subsection{Baseline}

 To have comparable size of the model, two baselines have similar structure as our Two-in-One model.
-Specifically, Two-in-One model has two classification heads, whereas each of the baselines has only one classification head.
+Our model has two classification heads, whereas each of the baselines has one classification head.
 One baseline is to select relevant sentences, and the other one is to rank passages.

 \paragraph{Sentence Selection Baseline } The first baseline is to select relevant sentence, and particularly, we use a RoBERTa-large with an additional MLP trained on question and a single sentence: $\langle s \rangle Q \langle /s \rangle S \langle /s \rangle$, where $Q$ is a question and $S$ is a sentence.
 Although this model can not predict the relevant passage directly, based on the assumption that relevant passages include relevant sentences, we pick up two relevant passages based on the top2 sentence scores.
 When the top1 and the top2 sentences are from the same passage, we continue searching based on the ranking sentence scores until the second document comes up.
 Then the supporting facts are those sentences from the relevant documents with a score larger than 0.